ybarnatan/amazon_recon/README.md

 ## 🧠 Overview

-This project is a data-driven case study developed as part of a technical interview assessment for a position in Data Science.
 The objective is to analyze invoice discrepancies and **identify shipment shortages** reported by Amazon for its suppliers — with the ultimate goal of **recovering unpaid amounts** and proving that all ordered units were shipped.
 The analysis reflects real-world tasks performed by supplier-side data teams working with Amazon.

 In addition to exploring and visualizing the data, a key focus is placed on producing a strategic, actionable final deliverable that supports: